gregorychernyavskiy/obsidian-notes/School/COMS 331 - Theory of Computing/Notes/08-27-2025 (Lecture 2) - Sets, Proofs, Relations, Functions, Principles.md

 * $(1,2)$ and $(2,3)$ ⇒ need $(1,3)$.
 Yes, it is in $R$.
 * $(2,3)$ has no pair starting with 3, so nothing to check.
 * $(1,3)$ has no pair starting with 3, so nothing to check.

-Here’s a clear, combined explanation of the Pigeonhole Principle with a real example:

----

 ### Pigeonhole Principle
 **Basic Idea:**